-Figure 1: In the Central African Republic, there was a reduction in average fatalities following the signing of peace agreements\
+In the Central African Republic, there was a reduction in average fatalities following the signing of peace agreements

-\ The green-shaded grids, including the one pulled out for illustrative purposes, represent areas of the country where the average number of fatalities declined after peace agreements were signed.
-The orange-shaded grids, of which there are fewer overall, represent areas in the country where fatalities increased.
+Note: The boundaries and names shown, and the designations used on the map, do not imply official endorsement or acceptance by the United Nations.
+The green-shaded grid squares (see inset detail), represent areas of the country where the average number of fatalities declined after peace agreements were signed.
+The orange-shaded grid squares, fewer overall, represent areas in the country where fatalities increased.

 16. While the analysis did not show any observable reduction in conflict following local peace agreements in South Sudan and the Democratic Republic of the Congo, different political dynamics were at play that may partially explain this lack of change.
-In South Sudan, the local context was largely shaped by failures in political agreements at the national level which permeated to conflicts at the subnational level.
-Similarly, in the Democratic Republic of the Congo, a limited presence of state authority proved a major challenge to containing conflict at the local level.
+In South Sudan, the local context was largely shaped by failures in political agreements at the national level which permeated down to conflicts at the subnational level.
+Similarly, in the Democratic Republic of the Congo, a limited presence of State authority proved a major challenge to containing conflict at the local level.

-17. Specific provisions related to women were explicitly mentioned in one-third (31 of 92) local peace agreements from 2017-2019 in the PA-X database.
-This included, but was not limited to, greater participation of women in peace agreement implementation monitoring committees, local conflict resolution structures, and representation in democratic institutions such as the parliament.
+17. Specific provisions relating to women were explicitly mentioned in one third (31 out of 92) of local peace agreements from 2017 to 2019 in the PA-X database.
+These included, but were not limited to, greater participation of women in peace agreement implementation monitoring committees, local conflict resolution structures and representation in democratic institutions such as the parliament.
 However, the data were insufficient to assess women's participation more comprehensively in the peace process overall and/or the role of the mission's political affairs function in advancing their participation.